 Back Yard Spring Crafts For Kids

 Paper Windmills: The best spring crafts for kids should ideally get you outside and spend some time.
-Basic paper windmills make excellent spring crafts for toddlers as they can have fun making and playing with them.
+Usually, basic paper windmills make excellent spring crafts for toddlers as they can have fun making and playing with them.

-What you will need: Square pieces of construction paper or plastic sheets or, coloured paper, permanent markers, crayons, paper punch, pins/tacks/small nails, stick or dowel, scissors, small piece of cork
+What you will need: Square pieces of construction paper or plastic sheets or, coloured paper, permanent markers, crayons, a paper punch, pins/tacks/small nails, stick or dowel, scissors, a small piece of cork

 Instructions: To make these simple spring crafts, fold the square piece of paper into half diagonally.
 Open it up and fold in half diagonally in the opposite direction.
-Open it up and colour or draw different designs on the paper.
+Similarly, open it up and colour or draw different designs on the paper.
 Make it as colourful as possible.

-Cut along the diagonal lines till about 2/3 of the way to the center of the paper.
-With the paper punch or a pin, make a hole in each corner of the sheet of paper, and one hole in the center.
+Next, cut along the diagonal lines till about 2/3 of the way to the centre of the paper.
+With the paper punch or a pin, make a hole in each corner of the sheet of paper, and one hole in the centre.
 Bring all the corners with the little holes to align with the centre hole.

-Push the pin or tack through the holes and attach to the stick or dowel.
+Now push the pin or tack through the holes and attach to the stick or dowel.
 If the pin or small nail goes through the dowel, secure the back with a small piece of cork.
-Hold your paper windmill in your hand and run through the back yard, or stick it in a windy location and watch it spin and show off the colours of your spring crafts for kids.
+Hold your paper windmill in your hand and run through the back yard.
+You can also stick it in a windy location and watch it a spin.
+In this way, show off the colours of your spring crafts for kids.

-There are numerous spring crafts for kids that you can set up for your children depending on their age and the level of difficulty they can manage.
-Engaging your children in fun spring crafts helps them appreciate and learn about the change in seasons while exploring their creativity.
+There are numerous spring crafts for kids that you can set up for your children.
+You can manage those crafts according to their age and the level of difficulty they can manage.
+Engaging your children in fun spring crafts helps them appreciate their creativity.
+Also, it helps them to learn about the change in seasons while exploring their creativity.